AudioBible/AudioBible/README.md

     audiobible load                                             # download all books' and chapters' text and audio mp3 files

-    audiobible list                                             # to list all books and the number of chapters each book has
+    audiobible list                                             # to list all books and the number of chapters each book has audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God